 Foreign Exchange Market

-Δ€/\$ Δ r e Δ
+Δ€/\$ Δ r ^e Δ

--0,14% 0,16% -0,29%
+-0.42% -0.55% 0.13%

 The " overshooting model " is the valuation benchmark which should be used in order to analyse what is going on in the FX market.
 The "overshooting model" is to exchange rates what the "discounted cash flow model" and the "expectation hypothesis model" are respectively for the equity and bond markets.
-See www.riskpremium.com/valuation-models for more details.
 The "overshooting model" is a key arbitrage-based model, where exchange rates movements are related to changes in expected in monetary policies, risk premia and, last but not least, the long term equilibrium exchange rate.

-- Δ re Changes in the dollar/euro rate explained by markets' revised views on both the US and the Eurozone monetary policies (for an euro based investor, the pay-off of an investment in dollars depends crucially on the future US monetary, while the Eurozone monetary policy plays a key role as a determinant of the "discount factor"). - Δ\ Changes in the dollar/euro rate explained by the two other factors.
+- Δ r^e Changes in the dollar/euro rate explained by markets' revised views on both the US and the Eurozone monetary policies (for an euro based investor, the pay-off of an investment in dollars depends crucially on the future US monetary, while the Eurozone monetary policy plays a key role as a determinant of the "discount factor"). - Δ Changes in the dollar/euro rate explained by the two other factors.
 With unchanged views on monetary policies, exchange rates may move because investors change their estimate about the long-term equilibrium exchange rate, or because risk premia change.
 Most of the movements are related to the latter rather than the former.
 Yet, in this daily analysis, we do not try to disentangle precisely the two factors, as there are little available information to do so.
-See www.riskpremium.com/methodology-daily-analysis for more details.